Part II: Revenue Per Square Foot

 Both fail regularly.

-The question is quieter — and more consequential:
+The question is quieter, and far more consequential:

 Which version of yourself is making the decision?